eiffel-community/eiffel-intelligence-frontend/wiki/markdown/Add-Subscription.md

 **SubscriptionName:** A field to give a name to the current subscription.
 Only letters, underscore and numbers are allowed in this field.

-**NotificationType:** A dropdown list with two options, i.e., REST POST and Mail Trigger, depending on how a subscriber want to be notified when a subscription is fulfilled.
+**NotificationType:** There are two options: REST POST and Mail Trigger, depending on how a subscriber want to be notified when a subscription is fulfilled.
+If Notification type MAIL is selected an email subject may be entered, but it is optional.

-**RestPostMediaType:** A dropdown list that provides options for selecting a specific form content type.
+**RestPostMediaType:** Options for selecting a specific form content type.
 The options available in the list depends on the selected template type.